|Title:||Head Football Coach|

-Dan Curran enters his first season as head football coach at Merrimack after being promoted from offensive coordinator on February 22, 2013.
+Dan Curran begins his second season as head football coach at Merrimack after completing his first year leading the Warriors in the fall of 2013.

-Curran’s prolific offense led the Northeast-10 Conference in total offense the last three seasons and also led the country in passing offense this season with 399.2 passing yards per contest.
-Under Curran’s tutelage, the Warriors received the two major NE-10 offensive awards this season as starting quarterback Joe Clancy (Newburyport, Mass.) was named Offensive Player of the Year while senior receiver Isaiah Voegeli (Hyannis, Mass.) was named Most Valuable Player after the greatest receiving season in school history.
+Curran’s prolific offense led the Northeast-10 Conference in total offense in each of his three seasons as the team's offensive coordinator and also led the country in passing offense in 2012 with 399.2 passing yards per contest.
+Under Curran’s tutelage, the Warriors received the two major NE-10 offensive awards last season, Clancy being named Offensive Player of the Year and 2013 graduate Isaiah Voegeli being named Most Valuable Player after finishing his career as arguably the top wideout in school history.

 Curran also gave Merrimack alums Shawn Loiseau, Tony Johnson and James Suozzo guidance in their attempts to make the professional ranks as each player received a National Football League training camp offer following their senior seasons.
-Loiseau is currently under contract with the Indianapolis Colts for the 2013 NFL season.
+Loiseau was under contract with the Indianapolis Colts for the 2013 NFL season.

 Curran came to Merrimack after playing eight years of professional football which included time spent with the Seattle Seahawks and New Orleans Saints of the National Football League as well as the New Orleans Voodoo and Georgia Force of the Arena Football League.

 As a player in the Arena Football League, Curran earned First Team All-League Honors and was named to the All-Ironman Team as well as being named one of three finalists for Ironman of the Year after leading the league in rushing.